Jeffchen54/SKK-Downloader/README.md

 - Slowdown/error screen detection and resolution detection As of now, ImageOpener is not functional

 Features to add ImageOpener(TBA):
-- Automatic scroll calibration (Done)
-- Automatic cursor movement calibration (Deprecated)
-- Window boundary detection (Deprecated)
-- Improved manual termination (Pending)
+- Improved manual termination
-- Pause with cursor save state (Pending)
+- Pause with save state
-- Adjustable confidence/misc settings outside of .py file (Pending)
+- Adjustable confidence/misc settings outside of .py file
-- image saving functionality